pydantic/pydantic/docs/why.md

 {% raw %}
 ## Organisations using Pydantic {#using-pydantic}

-Some notable companies and organisations using Pydantic:
+Some notable companies and organisations using Pydantic together with comments on why/how we know they're using Pydantic.

 ### Adobe {#org-adobe}